Skip to main content

 Leukemia

 Leukemias, which are cancers of the bone marrow and blood, are the most common childhood cancers.
-They account for about 28% of all cancers in children.
-The most common types in children are acute lymphocytic leukemia (ALL) and acute myeloid leukemia (AML).
+The most common types of leukemia in children are acute lymphocytic leukemia (ALL) and acute myeloid leukemia (AML).
 These leukemias can cause bone and joint pain, fatigue, weakness, pale skin, bleeding or bruising, fever, weight loss, and other symptoms.
 Acute leukemias can grow quickly, so they need to be treated (typically with chemotherapy) as soon as they are found.

 Brain and spinal cord tumors

-Brain and spinal cord tumors are the second most common cancers in children, making up about 26% of childhood cancers.
+Brain and spinal cord tumors are the second most common cancers in children.
 There are many types of brain and spinal cord tumors, and the treatment and outlook for each is different.

 Most brain tumors in children start in the lower parts of the brain, such as the cerebellum or brain stem.
 They can cause headaches, nausea, vomiting, blurred or double vision, dizziness, seizures, trouble walking or handling objects, and other symptoms.
 Spinal cord tumors are less common than brain tumors in both children and adults.